sutta » mn » Majjhima Nikāya 91

 Atha kho brahmāyu brāhmaṇo aññataraṁ māṇavakaṁ āmantesi:

-So he addressed one of his students:
+So he addressed one of his young students:

 “ehi tvaṁ, māṇavaka, yena samaṇo gotamo tenupasaṅkama; upasaṅkamitvā mama vacanena samaṇaṁ gotamaṁ appābādhaṁ appātaṅkaṁ lahuṭṭhānaṁ balaṁ phāsuvihāraṁ puccha:

-“Here, student, go to the ascetic Gotama and in my name bow with your head to his feet.
+“Here, young student, go to the ascetic Gotama and in my name bow with your head to his feet.
 Ask him if he is healthy and well, nimble, strong, and living comfortably.

 ‘brahmāyu, bho gotama, brāhmaṇo bhavantaṁ gotamaṁ appābādhaṁ appātaṅkaṁ lahuṭṭhānaṁ balaṁ phāsuvihāraṁ pucchatī’ti.